analogdevicesinc/ai8x-training/README.md

 # AI8X Model Training and Quantization
 # AI8X Network Loader and RTL Simulation Generator

-_May 19, 2020_
+_May 21, 2020_

 _Open the `.md` version of this file in a markdown enabled viewer, for example Typora (http://typora.io).
 See https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet for a description of Markdown.
-A PDF copy of this file is available in the repository.
-The GitHub rendering of this document does not show the math formulas._
+A [PDF copy of this file](README.pdf) is available in this repository.
+The GitHub rendering of this document does not show the formulas or the clickable table of contents._

 This software consists of two related projects:
 1. AI8X Model Training and Quantization